SUMMER CAMP STARTS

 DAY CAMP

 Day Camp Counselor: Work with a co-counselor to ensure the general safety and well-being of 10-12 campers (ages 5-12) for the week (typically 8 hours/day).
-Counselors play a vital role in creating a fun and nurturing environment, fostering personal growth and community among campers.
+Counselors play a vital role in creating a fun and nurturing environment that fosters personal growth and community among campers.
 Be a positive role model and leader, and provide emotional and social support while guiding campers throughout their day.

 FOOD SERVICE